-Use fine grain salt if you want to create a smooth and gorgeous dough.
+Use fine grain salt to create a smooth and gorgeous dough.

 Best Ingredients for your Sauce

-Use high-quality San Marzano tomatoes which are optimal for the perfect homemade pizza, so make sure you get those.
+Use high-quality San Marzano tomatoes, optimal for the perfect homemade pizza, so make sure you get those.

 Best Cheese for your Pizza

-If you’re making a Neapolitan pizza, make sure you get the fresh mozzarella cheese or better yet the original Mozzarella di buffalo; however, if you’re making any other style, you can use any high-quality and low-moisture cheese you find with delicious taste.
+If you’re making a Neapolitan pizza, ensure you get the fresh mozzarella cheese or the original Mozzarella di Buffalo; however, if you’re making any other style, you can use any high-quality and low-moisture cheese you find with delicious taste.

 Are You Still Baking Pizzas in Your Kitchen Oven?